Tumm Se Tumm Tak

-Tumm Se Tumm Tak is an Indian Hindi-language romantic drama television series that premiered from 7 July 2025 on Zee TV.
-It is produced by Prateek Sharma under Studio LSD Private Limited and it stars Niharika Chouksey and Sharad Kelkar in lead roles.
-It is the remake of Zee Marathi's TV series Tula Pahate Re.
+Tumm Se Tumm Tak is an Indian Hindi-language romantic drama television series that premiered on 7 July 2025 on Zee TV and streams digitally on ZEE5.
+Produced by Prateek Sharma under the banner of Studio LSD Private Limited, the series stars Niharika Chouksey and Sharad Kelkar in the lead roles.
+It is an official remake of the Marathi TV series Tula Pahate Re of Zee Marathi.

 Plot

-Tumm Se Tumm Tak follows Anu Sharma, a 20-year-old middle-class girl from Chandni Chowk, Delhi, and Aryavardhan (Arya), a 46-year-old successful industrialist heading the Vardhan Group of Industries.
-Anu's father works at a local store that sells Rajnandini Sarees, a brand owned by Aryavardhan’s company.
+Tumm Se Tumm Tak follows Anu Sharma, a 20-year-old middle-class girl from Chandni Chowk, Delhi, and Aryavardhan "Arya", a 46-year-old successful industrialist heading the Vardhan Group of Industries.
+Anu's father works at a local store that sells Rajnandini Sarees, a brand owned by Arya's company.

-Their lives intersect when Aryavardhan's bicycle breaks down on the way to the Annual Function of K.C.
+Their lives intersect, when Arya's bicycle breaks down on the way to the Annual Function of K.C.
 College, where he is the chief guest and Anu is invited to give a speech.
-Sharing an auto-rickshaw unknowingly, Anu is initially unaware of Aryavardhan's identity.
-Despite an awkward first meeting and a public mishap during her speech, Aryavardhan is impressed by Anu's sincerity and offers her a job at his company.
+Sharing an auto-rickshaw unknowingly, Anu is initially unaware of Arya's identity.
+Despite an awkward first meeting and a public mishap, during her speech, Arya is impressed, by Anu's sincerity and offers her a job at his company.

-As their relationship develops, Anu is pushed toward an arranged marriage with Vipin, orchestrated by the manipulative Raghu, who seeks personal gain.
-Aryavardhan quietly works behind the scenes to stop the marriage by uncovering Raghu's hidden motives and exposing him using a new company policy that reveals Raghu's conflict of interest.
+As their relationship develops, Anu is pushed toward an arranged marriage with Bipin, orchestrated by the manipulative Raghu, who seeks personal gain.
+Arya quietly works behind the scenes to stop the marriage, by uncovering Raghu's hidden motives and exposing him using a new company policy that, reveals Raghu's conflict of interest.

-Anu and Aryavardhan navigate challenges posed by their differing social backgrounds and the opposition they face from Aryavardhan's confidant Jhende and assistant Meera.
+Anu and Arya navigate challenges posed, by their differing social backgrounds and the opposition they face from Arya's confidant Jhende and Arya's assistant, Meera.